freerange/site/soups/weeknotes/week-151.snip.markdown

 Doing this is hard, and therefore requires some momentum to make it happen, and of course some idea or direction in which to take that momentum.

-Another interesting thing happened for [Cosmic Spiral](http://jasoncale.com) (and maybe the benefits will ripple out to the wider league) that manifests one the of the multitude reasons of why I love being part of this company.
-For a while I've been wanting to go on a longer (insight) meditation retreat and I have been graciously allowed to take a month out this coming March to deepen my meditation practice and hang out at my spiritual home [Gaia House](http://www.gaiahouse.co.uk/retreats/personal-retreats/) in near Newton Abbot, so I booked it up toot-sweeeet.
+[Cosmic Spiral](http://jasoncale.com) had a fortunate incident (which may ripple out benefits to the wider league) on this day.
+For a while he has been wanting to go on a longer (insight) meditation retreat and has been graciously allowed to take a month out during March 2012 to deepen his meditation practice and hang out at his spiritual home [Gaia House](http://www.gaiahouse.co.uk/retreats/personal-retreats/) in near Newton Abbot, so he booked it up toot-sweeeet and laughed into the abyss.

 The day closed out even score, with [Wandering T.A.
 Ward](http://tomafro.net/) hitting a smooth saddle blast out to the offside field to tie the score at 17-17.